In this Article You will learn:

 A digital multimeter or DMM is test equipment used for resistance, voltage, current measurement, and other electrical parameters as per requirement and displaying the results in the mathematical digits form on an LCD or LED readout.
 It is a type of multimeter which functions digitally.

 Digital multimeters are widely accepted worldwide as they have better accuracy levels and ranging from simple 3 ½ to 4 ½ digit handheld DMM to very special system DMM.

 Features of Digital Multimeter

-Digital multimeter is most advanced instruments that make use of modern Integrated circuits for making electrical measurements.
+The Digital multimeter is the most advanced measuring instrument that makes use of modern Integrated circuits for making electrical measurements.
 Some of its features which make it famous in the eyes of professional technicians are:

 - It is light in weight.

 - It measures lots of physical quantities like voltage, current, resistance, frequency etc.

 - It measures different electrical parameters at high frequencies with the help of special probes.

 The Key process that occurs within a Digital multimeter for any measurement that takes place is that of voltage measurement.
 If you measure voltage then you can easily measure other electrical parameters with the help of mathematical formulas.
 To understand how digital multimeter works, first of all, we have to understand this process.